definedrisk/pro-asp.net-core-6/Ubuntu 20.04.03 LTS/Documentation/errata.md

 ## Ch7

-On Page 142:
+### On Page 142:

-As per [Ch6](#on-page-134) add references for AspNetCore to `SportsSln/SportsStore.Tests/SportsStore.Tests.csproj` when creating the Unit Test Project:
+As per [Ch6](#on-page-134) it is necessary to add references for AspNetCore to `SportsSln/SportsStore.Tests/SportsStore.Tests.csproj` when creating the Unit Test Project:

 > ```xml
 >   <ItemGroup>